cortesi/ra/docs/chunking.md

      body is the entire file.
    - Each byte of document text belongs to at most one node's body.

-2. **Empty body**
+2. **Empty body handling**
    - A body is considered empty if it contains only whitespace.
-   - Nodes with empty bodies are still indexed, ensuring their titles and paths remain searchable.
-This allows finding documents and sections by name even when they contain only sub-sections with no direct content.
+   - All nodes are indexed regardless of whether they have body text.
+This ensures document and section titles remain searchable even when they contain only sub-sections with no direct content.

 3. **Leaves**
    - A **leaf** is any node with no children.